Klipper3d/klipper/docs/Measuring_Resonances.md

 all parts of the printer (including the ones that may normally not move) are securely fixed in place after each auto-tuning.

-Also, due to some noise in measurements, it is possible the the tuning results will be slightly different from one calibration run to another one.
-Still, it is not expected that the resulting print quality will be affected too much.
+Also, due to some noise in measurements, it is possible that the tuning results will be slightly different from one calibration run to another one.
+Still, it is not expected that the noise will affect the print quality too much.
 However, it is still advised to double-check the suggested parameters, and print some test prints before using them to confirm they are good.

-## Offline processing of the accelerometer data
+# Offline processing of the accelerometer data

 It is possible to generate the raw accelerometer data and process it offline (e.g. on a host machine), for example to find resonances.
-In order to do so, run the following command via Octoprint terminal:
+In order to do so, run the following commands via Octoprint terminal:
 ```
 SET_INPUT_SHAPER SHAPER_FREQ_X=0 SHAPER_FREQ_Y=0
 TEST_RESONANCES AXIS=X OUTPUT=raw_data
 ```
 ignoring any errors for `SET_INPUT_SHAPER` command.
-For `TEST_RESONANCES` command, specify the desired test axis and optionally, the desired template for the raw accelerometer output, the data will be written into `/tmp` directory on the RPi.
+For `TEST_RESONANCES` command, specify the desired test axis.
+The raw data will be written into `/tmp` directory on the RPi.

 The raw data can also be obtained by running the command `ACCELEROMETER_MEASURE` command twice during some normal printer activity - first to start the